mistweaverco/angalia/README.md

-# wfcu
+# wfta
-Watch File Changes Upload - automatically 🤖 upload files 💾 via rsync or scp to a remote ☁️ when they got changed ⚡
+Watch File Changes, Take Action - automatically 🤖 upload files 💾 via rsync or scp to a remote ☁️ when they got changed ⚡